kejzlarv/variational_inference_module/README.md

 # Supplementary materials to "Introducing Variational Inference in Undergradudate Statistics and Data Science Curriculum" by Kejzlar and Hu (2023)

-include: 1) Details of the class activity on probabilistic model for count data with variational inference, introduced in Section 3 in the main text; 2) The manual of the \texttt{R shiny} app we have developed for the module, mentioned in Section 3 in the main text; and 3) Details of the guided \texttt{R} lab of the LDA application to a sample of the Associated Press newspaper articles with variational inference, presented in Section 4 in "Introducing Variational Inference in Undergradudate Statistics and Data Science Curriculum."
+include: 1) Details of the class activity on probabilistic model for count data with variational inference, introduced in Section 3 in the main text; 2) The manual of the R shiny app we have developed for the module, mentioned in Section 3 in the main text; and 3) Details of the guided R lab of the LDA application to a sample of the Associated Press newspaper articles with variational inference, presented in Section 4 in "Introducing Variational Inference in Undergradudate Statistics and Data Science Curriculum."

 For questions, please contact the authors at vkejzlar@skidmore.edu.